emileaben/openipmap-provision/README.md

 Usage
 =====

-The django-openipmap repository is available both on your local box (django-openipmap) as well as in /home/vagrant/openipmap in the virtual machine.
+The django-openipmap repository is available both on your local box (directory django-openipmap) as well as in /home/vagrant/openipmap in the virtual machine.

 To run openipmap in the virtual box: